nbehrnd/bader_article/pandoc_md.md

 between the modules (blue boxes), the submodule (green box), and a main program unit (orange box) for this example:

-Dependencies between
-program units implementing and using an interface class

 ![Dependencies between program units implementing and using an interface class](Dependency_inversion.svg.png){width=8cm}